Ireland pleads case for small countries as OECD moves towards global tax deal

 Finance Minister Paschal Donohoe said Ireland is committed to reaching an agreement but that the narrative in recent weeks has confirmed his reservations about a global minimum corporate tax rate.

-The tax system must also facilitate innovation, creativity and investment, he said, a nod to how the Irish regime allows companies to cut their tax bills through research and development.
+The system must also facilitate innovation and investment, he said, a nod to how Ireland and others allow companies to cut their tax bills through research and development and the location of intellectual property.

+It must also “accommodate Ireland’s 12.5% rate,” he added, making the case that if there is to be a global minimum rate, it should be well below the 21% proposed by the Biden administration.

 Reporting by Padraic Halpin; Editing by Hugh Lawson and Jane Merriman